commitdev/docs/docs/eps/ep-expectations.md

 Here are some critical things for you to know as an Engineering Partner (EP):

-- You’re expected to respond within 24 hours to any communication directed at you over Slack or email during onboarding, matchmaking, in between pilots, and when on a pilot.
+- You’re expected to respond within 24 hours during weekdays to any communication directed at you over Slack or email during onboarding, matchmaking, in between pilots, and when on a pilot.
 - It’s mandatory that you make meaningful contributions in your Hackathon Onboarding Project (HOP), HOP blog, and other technical and community contributions while you’re with Commit (except when you’re on a pilot).
 - Your attendance and participation at all onboarding meetings is mandatory.
 When you are not on a pilot, attending and participating in all All-Hands meetings and learning sessions is also mandatory; if you are on a pilot, attendance is highly encouraged.
 - Our goal is to match you with an SP within 14 days of your start date and the Engineer Success team will support you in making the best possible SP matches.
 It’s also up to you to actively participate in the matching process.
 We’ll be in touch often, but if the process is taking longer than expected, we’ll meet with you at the 30- and 60-day marks to gain a better understanding of any challenges or shifting interests/goals.